 Many acne products list benzoyl peroxide as a key ingredient, and this agent is a close relative of hydrogen peroxide.
 Both are bleaching agents, and both are used in the treatment of acne, but they do have significant differences.
 While hydrogen peroxide is water-soluble, benzoyl peroxide is not and forms a film.

 Both can be harsh on the skin, especially for acne patients that have dry or sensitive skin types.
-While they work by drying out blemishes and ridding the skin of excess sebum, they can strip surrounding areas of essential oils.
+While they work by drying out blemishes and ridding the skin of excess sebum when used safely and effectively, they can strip surrounding areas of essential oils.
 This can cause the skin to become dry, cracked, and inflamed.
 While spot treatment can be used on blemishes to avoid damaging surrounding skin, both peroxides can cause damage to skin cells.

 In an ironic twist, while many believe hydrogen peroxide can be used to brighten darkened skin and diminish the appearance of scars, use of this solution can actually cause scarring.

-Hydrogen peroxide visibly bubbles when applied to wounds, cuts, and open blemishes, and during this process it kills the bacteria.
+Hydrogen peroxide visibly bubbles when applied to wounds, cuts and scrapes, and open blemishes, and during this process it kills the bacteria.
 Unfortunately, it also kills what are known as fibroblasts, which are the cells tasked with repairing your wound and creating new skin.
 When your body’s ability to heal is impaired, your skin can’t form new cells as easily, which increases the likelihood of scar development.

 Clearer skin in as little as two weeks.